-We are using a number of methods.
+We have used a number of methods to characterize this.
 First, we collected ESTs (expressed sequence tags) from the two different populations of sperm cells found in the pollen of Plumbago zeylanica.
 Additional structural distinctions between the cells are numerous, but one of the most significant is that the Svn contains many mitochondria (ave 252) but few plastids (usually none, but up to two have been observed).
 In contrast, the Sua contains numerous plastids (ave.
 26) but only 20% of the number of mitochondria (ave.
 52).
 The sperm cells preferentially fuse in the embryo sac and follow the pattern above in over 95% of observations.
 The technology of sperm cell collection is shown in Figure 1.
 In wind pollinated plants that produce over several grams of pollen per plant (e.g. maize), it is possible to collect cells en masse using FACS (fluorescence activated cell sorting).
 Plumbago is a limited model for mass collection, however, because it is insect pollinated.
 Each flower contains five anthers that under ideal conditions produce 256 pollen grains.
 This limits collection amount, but our collection method, because it is based on manual selection is more accurate at discriminating cell types.
 We select sperm cells from associated cell pairs.
 Cells that cannot be discriminated, if any, are omitted.
 Cell collections are frozen every 10 to 15 minutes and quickly frozen in liquid nitrogen.
 Thus, each collection is to a specific cell type.
 Collections are subsequently pooled as needed.

 These results indicate that sperm cells of flowering plants are intact cells with diverse messenger RNA populations.
 A portion of them could be successfully BLASTed to obtain putative protein sequences.
 These potential homologs can be categorized into different functional classes.
 For the Sua, 147 sequences were identified that are involved in information replication, storage, cellular process and metabolism pathways, but most sequences of the Sua could not be classified, including 229 hypothetical and unknown proteins.
 The other 340 sequences had no database match.
 This indicates the limitation of current databases, as there are only four flowering plants for which sperm cell EST sequences are currently available.
 That so too few plants have been sampled for this tissue to be meaningfully compared for the diversity of genes that may be involved in angiosperm gamete biology and double fertilization.
 Currently a few common homologs are found among the available sequences.
 Perhaps this indicates that current coverage is remarkably poor, but an alternative explanation is that sperm cells may be highly variable between maize, rice, tocacco and Plumbago.
 This also applies when the sample is expanded to include generative cells of lily, which currently represents the best described generative cell library.
 As stated above, we intend to obtain at least 10,000 high-quality sequences from each sperm cell cDNA library.
 This will help to establish a representative profile of relative gene expression between the two sperm cells.
 Enhanced gene sampling using other flowering plant sperm cells will also improve coverage.